• BLOG

 I recently started at a new school.
 I inherited a classroom that used to belong to a history teacher.

-I have a desktop computer, a laptop, an Apple TV.
+I have a desktop computer, a laptop, and an Apple TV.
 I was able to get an iPad that belonged to the department and an Apple Pencil that belonged to the school.
 I paid a $7 one-time fee for the GoodNotes app.
+Notability is another popular app, but I have no experience with it.

 1) Connect the Apple TV to the projector in the classroom.
 I'm not sure about the model of Apple TV that I have (it's connected to the projector and the ceilings are high).
 I would guess it's a 2nd or 3rd generation Apple TV.